-Candor Arts is thrilled to announce the forthcoming publication falling is the one thing i by multidisciplinary artist Korde Arrington Tuttle, due to release this upcoming Fall 2017.
+Candor Arts is thrilled to announce the forthcoming publication falling is the one thing i by multidisciplinary artist Korde Arrington Tuttle, due to release this upcoming Spring of 2018.

 On falling is the one thing i: